dlh01/dave-wpstarterkit/README.markdown

     Dashboard but does not also change the database value.
 For more information, [see the Codex][5].

     If you remove the `WP_SITEURL` definition before installation, you will get a 404 at your_url.com; just browse to your_url.com/wordpress and the installer should work fine.

 ## Local development with local-config.php ##

 I use the local development configuration suggested by Mark Jaquith.
 This configuration involves creating a separate version of `wp-config.php` called `local-config.php`, in which your local database values are stored and `WP-DEBUG` is turned on.
 A conditional inside `wp-config.php` checks for the existence of `local-config.php` and uses it if found.
 If not, it continues using the production configuration in `wp-config.php`.

 When deploying your site to your production server, then, you obviously have to ensure that you exclude `local-config.php`, or else it will be used.
-That means that you need to *ignore* `local-config.php` after you download the boilerplate, but before you configure the local file.
+That means that you need to *ignore* `local-config.php` after you download the kit, but before you configure the local file.

 For more information about the configuration, read Mark Jaquith's [blog post][3] or watch his [presentation at WordCamp SF 2011][4], both of which include other tips for local development.

 ## Included plugins ##

-Two plugins are included in this boilerplate.
+Two plugins are included in this kit.
 One is [WP Maintenance Mode][6], which I use on every site I build.
 The other is [Disable plugins when doing local dev][7], written by Mark Jaquith.
 It uses the `local-config.php` file addressed above to disable plugins that shouldn't run on your development server, such as VaultPress.
 His [blog post][3] also discusses the plugin.

 There are many definitions of "must-have" plugins out there, of course.
-But other plugins are as easy to add to your installation as they are at any other time, and selectivity keeps the weight of the boilerplate down.
+But other plugins are as easy to add to your installation as they are at any other time, and selectivity keeps the weight of the kit down.
 That said, I'm open to suggestions about what to add.